plone/plone.recipe.zope2instance/README.txt

 zeo-address
   Set the address of the ZEO server.
 Defaults to 8100.

+zeo-client-name
+  Set the name of the ZEO client.
+Defaults to the name of the part.
+If a false value is provided no zeo-client-name will be set.

 zeo-client-cache-size
   Set the size of the ZEO client cache.
 Defaults to '30MB'.